Fyriplaka beach

 About 200 meters from the Catacombs is the ancient Theatre of Milos.

 The first construction probably dates to the Hellenistic period and the ancient city of Klima.
-But the remains we can see today belong to the Roman period in the 4th century AD.
-And it was used until the beginning of the 7th century AD.
+But the remains we can see today belong to the Roman period in the 4th century AD, and it was used until the beginning of the 7th century AD.
 Nestled on the rocky hill, the theatre could host about 7.000 visitors.

 Ancient Roman theatre in Tripiti, Milos